jaken92/jaken92/README.md

 Currently studying Webdevelopment at Yrgo.
 Looking for a place to do my LiA, November 2023 - May 2024.

-I am intrested in all things related to webdevelopment.
-I have experience with SQL, Php, React, Typescript, Wordpress and C#.
+I am intrested in all things related to webdevelopment and look to persue a career within the field.

+Some of the tech i have experience with: SQL, Php, React, Typescript, Wordpress, C# and nextJS.

 ### Projects